BROADSoftware/HADeploy/docsite/docs/plugins_reference/supervisor/supervisor_programs.md

 * **Programs meant to be run under supervisor should not daemonize themselves**.
 Instead, they should run in the foreground.
 They should not detach from the terminal from which they are started.
 More info [here](http://supervisord.org/subprocess.html#nondaemonizing-of-subprocesses)

 * If the launched programs fork one or several child processes, there may be a problem on stop.
-Only the initial process will be killed by supervisor, and all children will become orphean.
+Only the initial process will be killed by supervisor, and all children will become orphan.
 There will be two solutions for this:

     * Catch the `stopsignal` and then kill all child processes.